-Putnam Emerging Markets Equity Fund (the fund) is a non-diversified series (prior to September 29, 2022, the fund was a diversified series) of Putnam Funds Trust (the Trust), a Massachusetts business trust registered under the Investment Company Act of 1940, as amended, as an open-end management investment company.
-The goal of the fund is to seek long-term capital appreciation.
-The fund invests mainly in common stocks (growth or value stocks or both) of emerging market companies of any size that Putnam Management believes have favorable investment potential.
-For example, the fund may purchase stocks of companies with stock prices that reflect a value lower than that which Putnam Management places on the company.
-Putnam Management may also consider other factors that Putnam Management believes will cause the stock price to rise.
-Under normal circumstances, Putnam Management invests at least 80% of the fund's net assets in equity securities of emerging market companies.
+Putnam Focused Equity Fund (the fund) is a non-diversified series of Putnam Funds Trust (the Trust), a Massachusetts business trust registered under the Investment Company Act of 1940, as amended, as an open-end management investment company.
+The goal of the fund is to seek capital appreciation.
+The fund invests mainly in equity securities (growth or value stocks or both) of large and midsize companies that Putnam Management believes have favorable investment potential.
+Putnam Management may consider, among other factors, a company's valuation, financial strength, growth potential, competitive position in its industry, projected future earnings, cash flows and dividends when deciding whether to buy or sell investments.
+Under normal circumstances, the fund invests at least 80% of the fund's net assets in equity investments, including common stocks, preferred stocks, convertible securities, warrants, American Depositary Receipts (ADRs) and Global Depositary Receipts (GDRs).
 This policy may be changed only after 60 days' notice to shareholders.
-Emerging markets include countries in the MSCI Emerging Markets Index or that Putnam Management considers to be emerging markets based on Putnam Management's evaluation of their level of economic development or the size and nature of their securities markets.
-Putnam Management may consider, among other factors, a company's valuation, financial strength, growth potential, competitive position in its industry, projected future earnings, cash flows and dividends when deciding whether to buy or sell investments.
-The fund may also use derivatives, such as futures, options, certain foreign currency transactions, warrants and swap contracts, for both hedging and non-hedging purposes.
 The fund is "non-diversified," which means it may invest a greater percentage of its assets in fewer issuers than a "diversified" fund.
+The fund expects to concentrate its investments in a limited number of issuers.